Top 5 Challenges in Sustaining Your Knowledge Base Long-Term

 How do we prevent security breaches while maintaining accessibility?

-Implement role-based access controls where team members only see information relevant to their responsibilities.
-Use multi-factor authentication and regularly audit user permissions as your organization grows.
+Implement role-based access controls so team members only see information relevant to their responsibilities.
+Use multi-factor authentication and regularly audit user permissions as the organization grows.

 What happens when remote teams use different documentation standards?